ioonaa/ioonaa.github.com/_posts/2025-06-28-langspeech.md

 their conversation partners.
 Our results suggest that speakers may accommodate to different types of phonetic features depending on their personality structure.

-&#128064; We look forward to further research investigating how individual personality differences influence accommodation behaviour &mdash; for example, using the German Boundary Questionnaire version we provided.
+&#128064; We look forward to further research investigating how individual personality differences influence accommodation behaviour &mdash; for example, using the <strong>German Boundary Questionnaire</strong> version we provided.